 - 1. Check that none of the rows are blocked. - 2.
-Set sensitivity to 5. - 3.
+Set sensitivity to half the population value/m2 - 3.
 Make a test pass. - 4.
-If some rows are reported blocked but are not, then the sensitivity is too high.

-If this is not the case, gradually increase the sensitivity until they are reported blocked.
-Lower the sensitivity by 1. - 5.
+If some rows are reported blocked but are not, then the sensitivity is set too high and can be lowered. - If this is not the case, gradually increase the sensitivity until they are reported blocked.
+Lower then sensitivity. - 5.
 Immediately after calibration, use the "Agtron CAL" button available on the hopper tab, while drilling.
 This will automatically calculate the Seedfactor and the real rate will be displayed.